We believe in the power of education.

 Foraging is the act of finding and gathering wild foods.
 By engaging in this age-old practice, we can provide ourselves with healthy and abundant food and medicine, become more self-reliant, and connect on a much deeper level to the landscape in which we live.

-Kitchen & Herb Classes
+Kitchen & Craft classes

 Students gain hands-on experience with basic, pre-industrial, woodland-style survival skills/bushcraft.

 Classes include gathering wild foods and medicine, building debris-huts, animal tracking, fire-making techniques such as hand-drill and bow drill, making basic hunting implements such as a survival bow and simple traps, and much more!

 Whether we’re hiking, gardening, cooking, or even sitting, we’re asking our bodies to engage in some way.
 Modern lifestyles often inhibit or monotonize movement, leading to greater risk of strain, injury, exhaustion, and frustration during dynamic activities–especially those that are part of reconnecting with the natural world, like exploring the outdoors, planting seedlings, and stewarding ecosystems.